 Military Leave of Absence Policy will be processed according to the military leave

-Students who withdraw from the instituion or leave the instituion without filing for
+Students who withdraw from the institution or leave the institution without filing

-Students who are eligible for instituion waivers (GNSH, Family Tuition Waiver, etc.)
+Students who are eligible for institution waivers (GNSH, Family Tuition Waiver, etc.)

 may also be eligible for a need based D’Youville Grant.
 The combined awards cannot